Senior Lecturer, Programme Leader - Disaster Risk Management and Development

 - PUBH803: Global Health (guest lecturer)

-- EMGT806: Emergency Risk Communication (guest lecturer)
+- EMGT806: Communication in Emergency and Disaster (guest lecturer)

 Master and PhD supervision